Royal Belfast Academical Institution: Debating

 The school's debating society, more properly known as the Royal Academical Debating Society, is the oldest continuously extant body of its kind in Ireland and is currently overseen by Lynn Gordon and Chris Leathley.
 The society meets regularly at both junior and senior level and aims to develop initiative, confidence, and an appreciation of the culture of both debate and civilised argument.
-Two internal competitions are run within Inst.
+Two internal competitions are run within RBAI.
 There is an inter-souse debating competition (current champions are Larmor), and the Gawin Orr Public Speaking Competition which are both held annually.
 The society also holds an annual dinner at which members celebrate past successes and wish leaving members well.

 The inaugural RBAI Invitational Debating Tournament was held in 2007 and has continued on an annual basis since then.
 Inst have won this tournament on three occasions (2007, 2009 & 2010) whilst St Malachy's were the victors in 2008.
 In 2008, an Inst team won the first Debating Matters Competition to be held in Northern Ireland and the following year, Michael Frazer won Best Individual Speaker.
 School debating teams have recently been some of the most successful in the province, reaching the final of the Northern Ireland Schools Debating Championship on five occasions (1998, 2007, 2010, 2011 and 2014), and have won the competition twice, defeating Thornhill College, Derry in 2007 and Bangor Grammar School in 2011 in the final at Parliament Buildings, Stormont.

 Royal Belfast Academical Institution has successfully competed in many European debating competitions.
 In 2009, the Inst team won the NI European Youth Parliament Competition and went on to represent Northern Ireland in the UK finals held in Durham.
 In March 2010, Inst also participated in the All-Ireland European Council Debates held annually at Dublin Castle.
 Representing Germany, the RBAI team were awarded 2nd place out of the 28 teams from across Ireland who competed, with RBAI also winning the TE Utley Memorial Award with an essay on the future of Britain in geopolitics.
 Inst also regularly participate in the European Council Debates held in Stormont.

 Inchmarlo

 Royal Belfast Academical Institution has a preparatory department called Inchmarlo, founded in 1907 and now set in a 6 acre site on Cranmore Park, off the Malone Road in South Belfast.
-Inchmarlo House was the former home of Sir William Crawford, a director of the York Street Flax Spinning Mill.
+Inchmarlo House was the former home of Sir William Crawford, a director of the York Street Flax Spinning Mill - it was called "Mount Randal".
 It employs 11 full-time staff and caters for boys aged between 4 and 11 whose standard uniform consists of traditional school-caps, shorts, knee-high socks, school-blazers and leather satchels.
 It constantly attains impressive results in the 'Eleven-plus' examination with 75% of pupils gaining an 'A' grade.
 Of those, approximately 99% (around 40) transfer to the main school every year.
-The headmistress of Inchmarlo Preparatory School is Andrea Morwood.
+The headteacher of Inchmarlo Preparatory School is Mr Peter Moreland.